OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - `ForegroundManager` and `ServiceNotification`, which remove boilerplate regarding service foreground instantiation.
 - The `RecyclerView` adapter framework described previously.
-- `BottomSheetLayout`, which implements a bottom sheet in a way that is not completely broken and insane.
+- `BottomSheetLayout`, which implements a bottom sheet in a way that is not completely broken.
 - Standard `ViewHolder` implementations that can be used for common datatypes.
 - `NavigationViewModel`, which acts as an interface to control navigation to a particular item and navigation within `MainFragment`